 Maternity Voices Partnership meetings take place in a variety of locations, either during the day or in the evening, to be as accessible as possible to the widest number of service users.
 Babies are always welcome to attend meetings.
-You can find the latest dates of meetings by contacting:
+You can find the latest dates of meetings by contacting the meeting chair:

 Back to top

 Email the Ipswich chair or telephone 07944 070 362